 If you restrict inbound or outbound access via a firewall, you may also need to determine which ports to whitelist in conjunction with our IP list.
 Ports are protocol specific.

-For Outbound Connections from Files.com, Files.com will use IPs from the above list for most types of outbound connections, including Webhooks, SMTP, LDAP, and Remote Server connections via FTP and SFTP.
+For Outbound Connections from Files.com, Files.com will use IPs from the above list for all of outbound connections, including Webhooks, SMTP, LDAP, and Remote Server connections.

 We do not support or recommend that any of our customers ever hardcode IP addresses directly into their client application.

-We use DNS as part of our redundancy and disaster recovery strategy and we expect that our customers will always use DNS to look up
+We use DNS as part of our redundancy and disaster recovery strategy, and we expect that our customers will always use DNS to look up [subdomain].files.com or app.files.com as appropriate.

 We also use Geo-DNS to route traffic to the fastest and closest available server, as well as to take troubled servers out of the active pool.